samizzo/cgasample/README.md

 CGA Sample
 ----------

-A simple program to demonstrate setting the three palettes on the CGA video card.
+A simple program to demonstrate setting the three palettes plus high intensity variants on the CGA video card.

 Use the following keys: